 Circus artists have trained in the association Phare Ponleu Selpak.
-Nine young men coming home from a refugee camp after the Khmer Rouge regime.
-They founded a free art school for poor, socially deprived and troubled young Cambodians!
+Nine young men came home from a refugee camp after the Khmer Rouge regime.
+They founded a free art school for poor, socially deprived, and troubled young Cambodians!
 The results are awesome!

 Phare Circus tent brings some of the most popular shows in Siem Reap, so book ahead!
 The ticket costs 18 US dollars, and you can book it through the Backstreet Academy, the platform that enables meaningful travel experiences!

-Men’s Spa is a part of the Men’s Resort that caters for gay guests.
+Men’s Spa is a part of the Men’s Resort that caters to gay guests.
 If you are staying in the resort, the visit to the spa is free of charge.

-For 5 US dollars, day guests can access the gym, the 18-meter long pool, and the spa area that consists of a dry and wet sauna, big jacuzzi and a dozen of small rooms for private encounters.
+For 5 US dollars, day guests can access the gym, the 18-meter long pool, and the spa area that consists of a dry and wet sauna, a big jacuzzi, and a dozen of small rooms for private encounters.